followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDeferRendering/1 Configuration/onRendered.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a callback function that is called when the widget's content has finished rendering but is not yet shown.
+A function that is executed when the content is rendered but not yet displayed.
 <!--/shortDescription-->

 <!--fullDescription-->